mba08mc/WaybackGUI/README.md

 --------------------------

-1.0 Release info:
+Release info:

-Wayback.py is useless don't use it
+Wayback.py is useless don't use it (1.0 only)

 WaybackGUI.py is multiOS

 The zip version is a macOS application

+Current Release: 1.0.1

 --------------------------